wakatime/xcode-wakatime/README.md

 xcode-wakatime
 ==============

-Quantify your coding inside Xcode.
+Xcode plugin to quantify your coding using https://wakatime.com/.

 Installation
 ------------